Perseids: How to watch the best meteor shower of the year

 Heading out to cottage country or camping?
 Be sure to look for the Perseids, one of the most impressive annual meteor showers of the year!

 The Perseids can be seen from the northern hemisphere each year, from late July to mid-August.
-An increasing number of shooting stars should be visible every night, until the light show culminates on the nights of August 12 and 13.
+This year, an increasing number of shooting stars should be visible every night, until the light show peaks on the night of August 11 and 12.

 During the peak, typically in the darkest hours after midnight, up to 50 to 80 meteors per hour can streak across the sky.
 To be even more specific, look up at the sky between moonset and dawn to see the most meteors of the night.